vctls/cv/README.md

 # Victor Toulouse

-Concepteur Développeur Informatique
-spécialisé web back-end PHP🐘 et Symfony🎼

-## Expérience
-### Janvier 2018 - Août 2021, Rectorat de l’Académie de Toulouse
-Participation à la conception et au développement du programme inter-académique de suivi des élèves en situation de handicap.
-Migration de plusieurs applications de Symfony 2 vers Symfony 3 et 4.
-Mise en place de l’environnement de développement commun sur Docker, des tests automatisés avec PhpUnit et Codeception,
-et de la chaîne d'outils DevOps, dont l’intégration continue avec Jenkins et Gitlab CI et l'analyse de qualité de code avec SonarQube.
-Création de jobs <abbr title="Extract Transform Load">ETL</abbr> paramétrables sur Talend OSDI pour le traitement de données RH.
-Développement d’outils d’interfaçage sur mesure avec les bases métier héritées IBM Informix et DB2.
-Étude de risques et de solutions pour la protection des données sensibles dans le cadre de la mise en conformité avec le RGPD.
-Conception et développement de bibliothèques et composants transverses.
-Participation à la montée en compétence de l'équipe sur le framework et les outils de développement.
-Documentation des pratiques recommandées de développement à l'intention de l'équipe et des partenaires.

-### Janvier 2016 - Décembre 2017, INSA Toulouse
-Conception et développement d’applications web en PHP pur en Symfony pour les besoins de l’établissement:
-réservation de matériel, gestion d’inscription à des évènements, paiement des jurys d’entrée, campagnes de dons.
-Interfaçage avec les applications de la suite Cocktail dédiées à l’enseignement supérieur, et avec la solution de planification ADESoft.
-Maintenance corrective et évolutive des applications existantes, refactoring d’applications héritées.
-Support aux usagers des applications.

-### Janvier à Avril 2015, Framasoft

-Stage de fin de formation.
-Conception d’un logiciel de gestion de dons (modélisation des données, maquettage de l’interface).
-Développement sur le framework PHP Symfony 2 (avec MySQL, Doctrine et Twig).
-Création d'une interface web graphique dynamique avec JavaScript, jQuery et jQueryUI.

-### 2012 - 2013, Altimer - Chargé de reporting
-Prestation pour T-Systems et clients: Eurocopter, Airbus, EADS, Pfizer, Rio Tinto…

-Analyse et modélisation de données (téléphonie, <abbr title="Issue Tracking System">ITS</abbr>, emails).
-Développement des programmes et interfaces de génération des rapports.
-Implémentation des <abbr title="Extract Transform Load">ETL</abbr> pour le traitement et le déplacement des données.
-Création et automatisation des rapports et tableaux de bord.
-Étude et production des indicateurs clé de performance (KPI).
-Maintenance de l’infrastructure du service de reporting (PCs, serveur).
-Participation à l’étude et au chiffrage des projets.

-### 2010 - 2011, MGP - Technicien de support
-Assistance informatique à distance (~60 appels par jour en trois langues).
-Support de niveau 2 sur les logiciels Microsoft (Office et Windows).
-Développement de macros pour MS Office, IBM Information Management System et BMC Remedy.
-Participation à l’amélioration de la documentation et des process.

-### 2006 - 2010, UNITe - Apprenti électrotechnicien automaticien
-Étude et mise en service d’installations électriques et automatismes industriels.
-Rédaction des documentations.
-Habilitations électriques B2, BR, BC, H1V.

-## Formation
-2014 - 2015, AFPA de Balma - TP Concepteur Développeur Informatique
-2013 - 2014, Autoformation, projets personnels
-2008 - 2010, CFAI Midi-Pyrénées - BTS Électrotechnique
-2006 - 2008, CFAI Midi-Pyrénées - Bac Pro ELEEC

-## Outils et compétences
-**Systèmes d’exploitation**
+Software designer and developer
+specialized in back-end web with PHP🐘 and Symfony🎼

+## Technical Experience
+### January 2018 - August 2021, Toulouse Board of Education
+Contributed to the design and development of the inter-academic management program for pupils with disabilities.
+Migrated several applications from Symfony 2 to Symfony 3 et 4.
+Implemented a common development environment on Docker, automated tests with PhpUnit and Codeception on multiple PHP apps,
+and a devops toolchain with Jenkins and Gitlab CI for continuous integration and SonarQube for code quality analysis.
+Created configurable <abbr title="Extract Transform Load">ETL</abbr> jobs with Talend OSDI for HR data processing.
+Implemented custom interfacing tools with legacy IBM Informix et DB2 business databases.
+Analysed risks and proposed solutions to protect sensitive data and comply with GPDR.
+Developed cross-functional components and libraries.
+Contributed to skill improvement of the team on development and devops practices.
+Documented development best practices for the team and external partners.

+### January 2016 - December 2017, INSA Toulouse

+Designed and developed pure PHP and Symfony web apps for the needs of the school: equipment booking, event registration management, payment of entrance juries, donation campaigns.
+Interfaced apps with Cocktail suite applications for higher education and ADESoft resource planning solution.
+Maintained and improved existing applications.
+Refactored some of the legacy codebase.
+Provided support for end users of the various applications.

+### January 2015 - April 2015, Framasoft
+End of training internship.
+Designed and developed a simple donation management app with PHP and Symfony.

+### 2012 - 2013, Altimer - Reporting analyst

+Services for T-Systems and its customers: Eurocopter, Airbus, EADS, Pfizer, Rio Tinto…

+Provided data analysis and modeling (telephony, <abbr title="Issue Tracking System">ITS</abbr>, emails).
+Developed report generation programs and interfaces.
+Developed and maintained <abbr title="Extract Transform Load">ETL</abbr> jobs.
+Automated reports and dashboards.
+Provided analysis and production of <abbr title="key performance indicators">KPI</abbr>.
+Contributed to infrastructure maintenance (workstations and servers).
+Contributed to study and costing of reporting projects.

+### 2010 - 2011, MGP - Support technician
+Provided remote IT assistance for corporate users, with an average of 60 calls a day in three languages.
+Provided level 2 assistance on Microsoft Windows and Office issues.
+Developed macros for MS Office, IBM Information Management System et BMC Remedy.
+Contributed to the improvement of the local knowledge base and process documentation.

+### 2006 - 2010, UNITe - Apprentice electrical engineer
+Studied, installed and documented electrical systems and automation for multiple small hydroelectric plants.
+Obtained certifications for autonomously working with and controling live, high voltage electrical installations.

+## Education
+2014 - 2015, AFPA de Balma - _TP Concepteur Développeur Informatique_ (professional designation in application design and development)
+2013 - 2014, Self-training, personal projects
+2008 - 2010, CFAI Midi-Pyrénées - _BTS Électrotechnique_ (HND in electrical engineering )
+2006 - 2008, CFAI Midi-Pyrénées - _Bac Pro ELEEC_ (VB in electrical engineering and communication systems)

+## Tools and skills
+**Operating systems**
 MS Windows XP, 7, 8, 10, Server 2003 ; Mac OS X ; Linux
-**Langages de programmation**
+**Programming languages**
 PHP, JavaScript, HTML, CSS, Twig, SQL, Java, VB, VBA, VB.NET
-**Librairies et frameworks**
+**Frameworks and libraries**
 Symfony, Doctrine, jQuery, Bootstrap
-**Langages et méthodes de modélisation**
+**Modeling languages and methods**
 UML, Merise
-**Base de données**
+**Databases**
 PostgreSQL, Oracle, MySQL, SQL Server, MS Access
-**Outils et environnement de développement**
+**Tooling**
 PhpStorm, Eclipse, git, Vagrant, Docker
-**Forges logicielles**
+**Forges**
 Gitlab, Github, Redmine
-**Bureautique**
+**Office suites**
 MS Office, LibreOffice
-**Langues**
+**Languages**
-Français 🇫🇷, Anglais 🇬🇧, Espagnol 🇪🇸
+French 🇫🇷, English 🇬🇧, Spanish 🇪🇸

-## Centres d’intérêt
+## Interests

-musique 🎶 son et acoustique 🔊
+music 🎶 sound and aucoustics 🔊
-randonnée 🥾 nature ⛰🏕️ sport 🧗‍♂️🥋🥊
+hiking 🥾 nature ⛰🏕️ sports 🧗‍♂️🥋🥊
-DIY 🔧 optimisation de l'habitat et de l'espace de travail 🏠🏢
+DIY 🔧 home and workspace optimization 🏠🏢
-science 🔬 technologie 👨‍💻 politique 🗳️
+science 🔬 technology 👨‍💻 politics 🗳️
-environnement 🌍 culture et divertissement 📚🎮🎥🎭
+environment 🌍 culture et entertainment 📚🎮🎥🎭
-santé ⚕️ éducation 👨‍🏫 administration 📜
+health ⚕️ education 👨‍🏫 administration 📜